-B. SEPARATE MONEY PAYS SEPARATE OBLIGATIONS.
-An argument can be made that it should be presumed that separate funds are used to make payments for the benefit of a spouse's separate estate.
-Common sense supports this approach, as it is likely that a person with knowledge of Texas law would choose to spend separate property dollars on separate property expenses rather than use community dollars and thereby create a claim for reimbursement.
-Assuming that separate property money pays separate property expenses and community property money pays community property expenses is fair and it also avoids complexity in sorting through marital property claims and offsets at the time of divorce.
+D. USE DETERMINES CHARACTER.
+In an after-the-fact allocation of withdrawals from a commingled fund, one could allocate community expenses to community funds and allocate funds expended on separate property to separate funds.
+Common sense supports this approach, as it is likely that a person with knowledge of Texas law would choose to spend separate property dollars on separate property expenses rather than use community dollars, thereby creating a claim for reimbursement.
+Assuming that separate funds pays separate property expenses and community funds pay community property expenses is fair and it also avoids the complexity of sorting through marital property reimbursement claims and offsets at the time of divorce.